Frequently Asked Questions

 The first official Dining for Women gathering was in 2003.
 DFW attained nonprofit status in 2004.
 For us, tremendous growth occurred after being included in a 2005 New Ventures In Philanthropy study on giving circles.
 Since then, DFW has received unsolicited national media attention, having been featured in the New York Times, Woman’s Day Magazine, Real Simple, MORE, Quick & Simple, Guide Post, the Delta Sky magazine and on Good Morning America and the Today Show.

-Having started out as one group, meeting in Greenville, South Carolina, DFW has grown to more than 400 diverse chapters throughout the United States and around the world.
+Having started out as one group meeting in Greenville, South Carolina, DFW has grown to more than 400 diverse chapters throughout the United States.

 Since 75 percent of the world’s 1.3 billion people living in extreme poverty are women and children who live in developing nations, it makes sense that if we are to change the level of poverty worldwide we do it through the empowerment of these women.